Chiral Light Front Perturbation Theory and the Flavor Dependence of the Light-Quark Nucleon Sea: III. Application to parton distributions

-Note that this Fock space expansion has no one-to-one correspondence with Feynman diagrams.
-For example, the Feynman diagram of Fig.~1b would involve transitions from two-pion states to zero pion states.
-Such effects are not included, and should not be included, because the light-cone Fock space wave function is used to obtain probability distributions.
+Our Fock space expansion has no one-to-one correspondence with Feynman diagrams.
+For example, the Feynman diagram of Fig.~2b would involve transitions from two-pion states to zero pion states.
+Such effects should not be included because the light-cone Fock space wave function is used to obtain probability distributions.